-- 3.6 The Airport sees inbound tourism as a particularly important driver of future growth.
-We are committed to the Airport's role in promoting the region and providing the international links to allow for the region's tourism offer to fulfil its potential. - 3.7 Over 37m international tourists visited the UK in 2016, which is over 4% growth from the previous year.
-The North East welcomed 560,000 international visitors in the same year, with a further 288,000 visiting Cumbria.
+- New narrow body aircraft with an extended range capability have also come to market or are planned by manufacturers, offering the possibility for airlines to tap into new long-haul markets that were not previously accessible with current single-aisle aircraft. - 3.6 The Airport sees inbound tourism as a particularly important driver of future growth.
+Growing the number of international visitors to the region could deliver increased passenger throughput at the Airport, and significant benefit to the regional economy We are committed to the Airport's role in promoting the region and providing the international links to allow for the region's tourism offer to fulfil its potential. - 3.7 Over 39m international tourists visited the UK in 2017. which is over 4% growth from the previous year, and a 9% increase in spending to £24.2 billion.
+The North East welcomed 560.000 international visitors in 2016, with a further 288,000 visiting Cumbria.
 Although this was a slight fall from the previous year, growth in 2015 and 2014 was 22% and 11% respectively, which was higher than any other region.
 The North East's tourism sector is still comparably underdeveloped, so there is significant potential for growth.
 This has begun to be realised over the past 3 years, with the region growing faster than the rest of the UK in nearly every measure of tourism industry performance.
 It has seen more people visiting, staying longer, and spending more.